 Search engines get suspicious when a web page suddenly gets an uptick in traffic with no discernible reason.
 Avoid the following practices so you can build links in a way that SEO favors.

 - Paid links: paying someone to link back to your page

-- Link exchanges: backlinking to another page so you get a backlink in return
+- Link exchanges: linking to another website and getting a backlink in return from the other website

 - Link farms: groups of websites that link back and forth to each other

 Forego these practices in favor of genuine link building by offering guest posts or connecting with influencers in your niche.

 14. Optimizing Anchor Text

 Not everything needs to be optimized.
 In fact, optimizing your anchor text can work against you.
 Using an exact-match keyword or key phrase as anchor text for a link is bad for your SEO campaign—as are imperative phrases like “Click here.”
 Instead, add your hyperlinks to single keywords or groups of words that relate to the site to which you’re linking.

 SEO is all about creating a more efficient experience for the user, so it also takes the mechanics and design of a website into consideration.
 Avoid these website issues so you don’t lose points.

 People expect immediate results, so they’ll quickly go elsewhere if they don’t find what they’re looking for right away.
 This impatience makes having a slow website detrimental to the user experience as well as your SEO ranking.
 If your site takes longer than others to load, it’s probably not going to get the same amount of attention.

 16. Putting Too Many Ads Above the Fold